kibook/pmms/README.md

 # Features

-- NUI with HTML5 audio
+- NUI with HTML5 audio and video

-- Music is synchronized between players
+- Synchronized between players

 - Multiple phonographs can play different songs at the same time